juleshansen/oop/notes.md

 # Object Oriented Programming in Python

+In programming, there are typically two dominant paradigms to structure code: Functional and Object Oriented.
+Functional programming eschews mutable state, i.e. variables, and passes information/logic through the input and output of functions.
+OO programming on the other hand embraces state (i.e. remembering) in the form of variables and objects.
+For example, if I wanted to write a program that calculates some mathematical results, I might pass intermediate values from one function to the next through an internal variable.

+Often a language chooses to focus on one, [Java](http://docs.oracle.com/javase/tutorial/java/concepts/) is almost purely OO (although that is changing with recent versions) in that you cannot even write a function outside of a class.
+Others are purely functional in that you are prevented from creating variables.
+Many language leverage the strengths of both of these paradigms, Python included.

 In Python, we have a bunch of built-in classes that we use every day.
 For example, Lists, Strings and Dictionaries are examples.
 We can create an instance of them and then use methods to operate on them.

 We can create a new list or dictionary with what we call a *constructor*: